scerioli/Global-Preferences-Survey/Article/Appendix.md

 | Avg.
 Gender Diff. | TSWS | Log GDP p/c | 0.2988**  | 0.1879* | 0.1929* |

-Most of the time, we find very similar slope coefficient and statistical significance between the variables of our study and the results from the original study.
-The deviation for  time since women suffrage variable can likely be explained by the differences in imputation of the data.
+Most of the time, we find very similar slope coefficients and statistical significance between the variables of our study and the results from the original study.
+The deviation for *time since women's suffrage* variable can likely be explained by the differences in the imputation of the data.

 In Table 5, we summarise the results of the correlation of single preferences to the economic development of the countries, to be compared to Figure S2 in @FH_SM, while in Table 6, we show the results for the single preferences gender differences regressed on the Gender Equality Index, as done in Figure S3 in @FH_SM.